Many Americans conduct passive investing, which some call “lazy investing.” Though this is a common way to invest, it has its detractors.

 Actually, the bulk of my retirement savings is currently in that last Fidelity fund.
 I’ve been too lazy to create a more detailed asset allocation.
 (And I do need to make some changes.
 FFNOX allocates 85% to stocks, and that’s too much risk for me.)

 If you adopt one of these lazy portfolios, remember to rebalance the funds every year.
 Over time, they’ll get out of balance.
-Your Couch Potato Portfolio may have started with a 50/50 split in January 2008, but it was likely very different in January 2009.
+Your Couch Potato Portfolio may have started with a 50/50 split at one point, but may look very different now.
 Rebalancing controls risk.